10 Best AI Detection Tools for Teachers & Professors – 2025

 Best AI Detection for Teachers and Professors (Continued)

-10) Writer AI Content Detection
+10) Writer.com AI Detection

-As I suggested previously, all of these AI detection tools should be taken with a full spoon of salt.
+As I suggested previously, all of these AI detection tools should be taken with a full spoonful of salt.
 Every AI detector comes with limitations.
 The irony of relying on AI to detect AI should not be overlooked.
 Given the advanced knowledge these tools require to understand their operations, users can’t expect to fully comprehend their results.

 After discovering the likelihood that your student has used AI, I recommend inviting the student for a chat.
 Encourage honesty.
 You might tell them that the work “appears” to have been produced by AI.
 Or, you can simply say it doesn’t reflect their previous work.
 They may confess to having used AI then and there.
-If not, you might ask them to describe their writing process and demonstrate their knowledge on the subject.
+If not, you might ask them to describe their writing process and demonstrate their knowledge of the subject.
 Did they produce various drafts they can show you?
 Did they receive peer edits?